 Developmental education courses are not counted as credit toward graduation.
 However, they are used along with the credit courses for determining course load, scholastic standing, term honors, and satisfactory academic progress for financial aid.

-Withdrawal from any developmental course may require the approval of the Director of Supplemental Educational Services.
-Students who are taking developmental education courses required on their TSI Plan or pre-requisite issues may not drop their only developmental course without withdrawing from all courses.
-The following developmental education courses are offered at TSTC.
+The following developmental education courses are offered at TSTC Marshall.